-Join Justin Seeley for an in-depth discussion in this video What are symbols and how do I use them?, part of Using Symbols in Illustrator.
+Join Justin Seeley for an in-depth discussion in this video What are symbols and how do I use them?, part of Illustrator: Symbols.

 If you're new to symbols, you might not know exactly what they are and how they work.
 So in this movie, we're going to be talking about what exactly are symbols.
 So, what are they?
 Well, plain and simple, symbols are a timesaver.
 They save you time in a ton of different ways, and they really help speed up and streamline your workflow.
 How do they do that?
 Well, symbols save us time by creating reusable copies of our artwork that we can then use throughout our artwork multiple times.
 As many times as we want in fact, and then we can also update that artwork, all instances, all at once, any time we want to.

 We can also create something called a Symbol Library, which is a collection of symbols that allows us to group symbols together for easier access.
 You can then save and share those symbol libraries with colleagues.
 And you can also easily load libraries from the web that you find online.
 Symbols can be icons, logos, UI elements, pieces of artwork that you need repeated over and over again, or even label elements for product mock-ups.
 And they can also greatly reduce the size of our files that we create inside of Illustrator.

 Now, all of this really doesn't mean much unless I show you exactly how these things can save us time.
 So let's jump over into Adobe Illustrator now, and take a look at a very basic example of how symbols can speed up your work.
 So, here I am inside of Adobe Illustrator.
 And I have two artboards.
 I'll zoom out so you can see both of them.
 We've got one that is not using symbols, and one that is using symbols, over here on the right-hand side.
 I'm going to ignore this one over here on the right hand side for now.
 So I'm just going to come over here into my Artboards panel, and double-click on artboard one, and that will center this artboard in the frame.